yifange/ai-chatroom/README.md

 ### Frontend

-Frontend implemented in React and MUI.
+Frontend implemented in React and [MUI](https://mui.com/material-ui/).

 All the server interactions are implemented as [contexts](frontend/src/contexts).
-It is a thin network layer and doesn't provide a loading state yet.
+It is a thin network layer.
 All server errors will display as alerts in a [MUI snackbar](https://mui.com/material-ui/react-snackbar/).